ibm-cloud-docs/dl/set-up-environment.md

 ```
 {: screen}

 The Authorization header expects the token to begin with `Bearer`.
 If the result doesn't include `Bearer`, update the `iam_token` variable to include it.
-These examples assume that `Bearer` is included in the `iam_token`.
+These examples assume that `Bearer` is included in the `IAM_TOKEN`.

 Because the IAM token expires, you must repeat the preceding step to refresh your token every hour.
 {: important}